-Employees in Compensation Groups 19 and 21 are required to live in the City of Madison.
-Employees in these compensation groups will have 60 days from the time they start employment with the City to establish residency.
+Employees in Compensation Groups 19 and 21 may have residency requirements in the City of Madison, consistent with the terms of their employment contracts or employment arrangements.
+Employees in these compensation groups will have sixty (60) days from the time they start employment with the City to establish residency.
 Failure to maintain residency within the Madison city limits will result in removal from the position.
-(MGO 3.30(2)) The parties agree that high rates of employee residency are mutually beneficial, and that they will continue to collaborate on ways to increase City residency among employees.
+(MGO 3.30(2))